 May 2022 -iMED is extremely proud of our freshly minted Dr. Srikanthan Ramesh.
 On April 22, 2022 Sri defended his dissertation.
 On May 6th he walked the stage for his hooding ceremony.
 We are extremely proud of him!

 Sri, we wish you all the best in your new tenure-track faculty position at Oklahoma State University!

 January 10, 2022 -iMED welcomes Ms. Valeria Marin-Montealegre into the team as a new PhD student.
 She completed her bachelor's in Biomedical Engineering at Universidad Autónoma de Occidente, Colombia.
-She is completing a Master's degree in Product Development Engineering at her Alma Mater.
-Ms. Marin-Montealegre will be working in the bio side of the team.
+She completed a Master's degree in Product Development Engineering at her Alma Mater.
+Ms. Marin-Montealegre will be working on the bio-manufacturing side of the team.

 December 17, 2021 - Ms. Emily Lazaurs published a paper, titled Sulfated Hydrogels in Intervertebral Disc and Cartilage Research in the journal Cells.
 This is an outstanding achievement as it is her first first author paper in a Journal with a 6.6 Impact Factor (IF).

 December 2, 2021 - Mr. Jakob Hamilton passed his Candidacy Exam, one of the major milestones in the PhD program.

 September 9, 2020 - iMED members, along with Ola LA Harryson and Christopher D Rock; published a paper titled "Cryogenic mechanical alloying of aluminum matrix composites for powder bed fusion additive manufacturing" in the Journal of Composite materials.